 Reduce technical debt

-All effort must be taken to reduce technical debt.
-We’re building business applications so all considerations must consider cost before all else.
+All effort must be made to reduce technical debt.
+We’re building business applications so we must consider cost before all else.
 The complete cost of ownership including initial development, support, and opportunity costs must be taken into account.
 Technical debt can be significantly reduced by making sound decisions based on past experiences.

-Reduce the number of technologies in the echo system.
+Reduce the number of technologies in the ecosystem.

-Strong technical leadership giving direction.
+Utilize strong technical leadership that gives direction.

 Develop a strong DevOps component to the development process.